trenc/klee.js/README.md

 ## demo/example

-See examples in the example folder.
+See the content in the example folder or see the deployment on the github pages: [examples](https://trenc.github.io/klee.js/example/),

 ## tests